Admin Settings

 Series Settings

-These settings control how multiple images appear when you upload a ZIP file with many scans.
+These settings control how multiple-series studies behave, especially when you upload a ZIP file with several series.

 How to Arrange Multiple Series